eze-works/vintage/README.md

 Browsers don't speak FastCGI protocol.
 Thankfully, most popular web servers do.
-So to test locally, we'll have to have one such web server running.
 I'll be using Nginx & Caddy as examples.
-Pick one.

 1. Download either [Nginx](https://nginx.org/) or [Caddy](https://caddyserver.com/)
 2. Configure the web server to reverse proxy fastcgi: